imazen/resizer/Plugins/Watermark/readme.md

 * **imageQuery** - Allows pre-processing of the image.
 For example, use "stretch=fill" to distort the watermark to fit the aspect ratio of the layer.
 Multiple commands can be separated with ;

 ## TextLayer specific attributes

+**Imageflow and future versions of ImageResizer are unlikely to support text layers.
+For best forwards compatibility, avoid their use.**

 * **text** - The text to display.
 May contain querystring-specified values, referenced like this: "Hello #{name}" - `image.jpg?watermark=hi&name=Nathanael`.
 * **vertical** - True to display the text vertically.
 May also be achieved with Angle, but rendering may be slightly better.